David (Michelangelo): Replicas

 Michelangelo's David has stood on display at Florence's Galleria dell'Accademia since 1873.
-On 29 August 1846, Grand Duke Leopold II of Tuscany commissioned Clemente Papi, a student of Stefano Ricci, to make a plaster cast of the David.
+On 29 August 1846, Leopold II, Grand Duke of Tuscany commissioned Clemente Papi, a student of Stefano Ricci, to make a plaster cast of the David.
 Papi, a master bronze caster, was experienced in making moulds and reproductions, and set about the project in the summer of 1847.
 He probably used wax to release the mould rather than oil or fat.
 This was less damaging than the encaustic wax used by Ricci in 1813, but residue from the gypsum of the plaster mould appears to be present in places where removing coatings is difficult, such as between the Davids toes.

 This cast was to be moved to various locations in the city to determine their suitability for the statue.
 Papi first made two plaster replicas of the marble David from his moulds, one of which was given in 1857 by Leopold II to Queen Victoria of England.
 A decree by the Tuscan state on 2 October 1858 ordered the casting of the entire figure of the David, which Papi completed in August 1866, sending the finished statue to the 1867 Paris Exposition the next year.
 His intention had always been to cast a bronze replica, and this cast was eventually raised on the Piazzale Michelangelo in 1875 to commemorate the fourth centenary of Michelangelo's birth.